Cancellation of atmospheric turbulence effects in entangled two-photon beams: Theory

 \section{Theory}

-Our basic scenario is a two-photon light beam of wave number $k$ generated by collinear type I SPDC propagating horizontally in the $z$ direction, impinging on a receiver (detector) of aperture $A$ located at a distance $L$ from the transmitter (the nonlinear crystal).
-Throughout the propagation path, the field undergoes the effects of atmospheric turbulence (refractive index fluctuations), which are assumed to be statistically homogeneous and isotropic.
-The SPDC pump beam is a laser beam of wavevector $k_p$, focused on the detection aperture.
-The detector works in photon-counting mode, registering both single and coincidence counts of the photons collected by $A$.
+Our basic scenario (see fig \ref{fig:setup}) is a two-photon light beam of wavenumber $k$ generated by collinear type I SPDC propagating horizontally in the $z$ direction, impinging on a receiver (detector) of aperture $A$ located at a distance $L$ from the transmitter (the nonlinear crystal).
+Throughout the propagation path, the field undergoes the effects of atmospheric turbulence (refractive index fluctuations).
+The SPDC pump beam is a laser beam of wavenumber $k_p=2k$, focused on $A$.
+The two-photon state generated by collinear type I SPDC, neglecting birefringence effects in the nonlinear crystal, in the monochromatic and paraxial approximations is proportional to \cite{Walborn2010}

-It is well known that the transverse profile of coincidence detections in SPDC is determined by the profile the pump beam would produce on the detection plane.
-In our case, since the pump beam is focused, the coincidence transverse detection profile should be a narrow Gaussian of width $w_{0p}$.
-Because of turbulence effects, it is expected that the long-term average of this coincidence profile shows a Gaussian whose width is larger than $w_{0p}$.
-The key result in this letter is to show that a proper preparation of the down-converted photons through a passive and linear setup can mitigate the effects of beam wandering.